Queensborough Transportation Plan

 There was no mention of a pedestrian/cyclist crossing from Port Royal to Quayside in the survey: is that completely off the table?

-NotMyRealName asked over 1 year ago
+NotMyRealName asked about 2 years ago

 Hello and thanks for your question.
 This topic, among others, is addressed in our FAQ.
 The proposal for a pedestrian bridge from the Quay to Queensborough remains a future long-term project.
 The pedestrian bridge is a high-cost, major infrastructure project that includes many decision-makers beyond the City (such as the Port Authority) and will be a significant challenge to build and maintain.